n1snt/interactive-logger/README.md

   - `true`: Download all logs as a single `.log` file
 - **`timestamps`** (boolean, default: `true`): Whether to include ISO timestamps in log entries
 - **`enabled`** (boolean, default: `true`): Global enable/disable flag for all logging operations
+- **`sessionSeparator`** (boolean, default: `true`): Whether to automatically add session separators when a new browser tab/window is opened.
+Session separators help distinguish between different browser sessions in your log files.
+- **`sessionSeparatorMessage`** (string, optional): Custom message to display in session separators.
+If not provided, defaults to `"New Session"`.
+The separator will include a timestamp if timestamps are enabled.

 ### Core Methods